Handling, performance, refinement, Z06 version with 670bhp natasp V8

 What is it?

-But don’t for one moment think that this car bears any relation whatsoever to the C7 it replaces in anything other than name.
+But don’t for one moment think this car bears any relation whatsoever to the C7 it replaces in anything other than name.
 The C8 is to the C7 what Champagne is to Mountain Dew – a completely different product with a totally different performance offering.

 Where the C7 rips and snorts its way down the road, the C8 is a pool of quiet – almost silent – calm.
-When you speed up, the C7’s brutish, sometimes wayward, mix of under and oversteer is replaced in the C8 by a delicate mix of crystal clear, swift and linear responses which make the 'Vette's behaviour far more accurate.
-So it’s a better car, no question.
+When you speed up, the C7’s brutish, sometimes wayward, mix of under and oversteer is replaced in the C8 by a delicate mix of clear, swift and linear responses which make the 'Vette's behaviour far more accurate.
+It’s a better car, no question.